Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image by: invisible invisible, Shutterstock

-Just because sesame sticks don’t make an ideal snack for your dog, doesn’t mean there aren’t other options out there.
-After all, food sharing is the ultimate act of love, right?
+Just because sesame sticks don’t make an ideal snack for your dog doesn’t mean there aren’t other options out there.
+After all, sharing food is the ultimate act of love, right?
 So, if you want to spoil your four-legged best friend and offer them up some special treats you can share, here are some foods that are perfectly safe to feed occasionally and in moderation:

 • Plain chicken